UniversalDependencies/UD_Slovenian-SST/README.md

 ## Acknowledgments

-We wish to thank all the collaborators who have helped with dependency annotation (Nives Hüll, Karolina Zgaga, Luka Terčon, Matija Škofljanec), JOS-MTE lemmatization and morphological annotation (Jaka Čibej, Tina Munda, Matija Škofljanec), punctuation insertion (Tina Munda), data sampling (Darinka Verdonik, Nikola Ljubešić, Peter Rupnik), automatic pre-annotation (Luka Krsnik), JOS-to-UD morphology conversion (Jaka Čibej), and guidelines consulting (Joakim Nivre).
+We wish to thank all the collaborators who have helped with dependency annotation (Nives Hüll, Karolina Zgaga, Luka Terčon, Matija Škofljanec), JOS-MTE lemmatization and morphological annotation (Jaka Čibej, Tina Munda, Matija Škofljanec), punctuation insertion (Iztok Lebar Bajec, Tina Munda), data sampling (Darinka Verdonik, Nikola Ljubešić, Peter Rupnik), automatic pre-annotation (Luka Krsnik), JOS-to-UD morphology conversion (Jaka Čibej), and guidelines consulting (Joakim Nivre).
 This work was financially supported by the Slovenian Research and Innovation Agency (grant no. Z6-4617 - [A Treebank-Driven Approach to the Study of Spoken Slovenian](https://spot.ff.uni-lj.si/en/) and Young Researcher Programme 2013) and IC1207 COST Action PARSEME.

 ## References